 If parking will be available at the meeting location, are there accessible parking spaces available (review # of car and van accessible spaces)?
 Is there an accessible path of travel provided from the accessible parking area to the meeting area?
 If the main entrance to the building is not accessible, is there directional signage towards the accessible entrance?
 Is the accessible entrance unlocked and able to be used independently?
 If the meeting is taking place at night, is the path leading to the alternate entrance well lit?
 If there are restrooms that are open to the public, is there a pair of accessible restrooms available within close proximity of the meeting area?
 If not, is there at least one accessible gender neutral restroom?
 If there are public phones, is there at least one accessible (TTY and within appropriate height range) telephone available?
 If a stage or platform will be used during the public meeting, is it accessible?
 If a podium will be used during the public meeting, is the podium height- adjustable?
 If not, is there a small table (between 28 and 34 inches in height) provided to the side of the podium?
 Is there a high speed internet connection within the meeting space?
-Ensuring Appropriate Accommodations: Have sign language and foreign language interpreters, if requested, been reserved for the public meeting?
-Have CART services, if requested, been reserved for the public meeting?
-Are Assistive Listening Devices available for the public meeting?
+Ensuring Appropriate Accommodations: Have sign language and foreign language interpreters, if requested, been reserved for the public meeting? meeting? meeting?Have CART services, if requested, been reserved for the public meeting?Are Assistive Listening Devices available for the public meeting?
 Does someone know how to use the device?
 Have you checked the devices at least 24 to 48 hours before the meeting and rechecked immediately before the meeting starts?
+(Note: For large meetings, to avoid the loss of meeting?Have CART services, if requested, been reserved for the public meeting?Are Assistive Listening Devices available for the public meeting?
+Does someone know how to use the device?
+Have you checked the devices at least 24 to 48 hours before the meeting and rechecked immediately before the meeting starts?
 (Note: For large meetings, to avoid the loss of equipment, it is reasonable to ask for a driver's license or other ID as collateral.)
-If requested, are large print copies of meeting handouts available?
-Are printed materials available upon request, in alternative formats and/or relevant foreign languages?
-Are film or video presentations closed captioned and audio described?

 Facility/Room Setup (prior to meeting):